 7. After we dismissed, I finished cutting off the beard, shaved, and enjoyed having a smooth face again and getting strange comments from people like, “Did you do something to your face tonight at camp?”

 Dennis Beckner is a volunteer youth worker who trains volunteer youth workers.
-Since 1999 he has been a leader at Saddleback Church’s Student Ministry.
+From 1999 to 2020 he was a leader at Saddleback Church’s Student Ministry.
 He is the author of Volunteer Youth Ministry, A Roadmap For Effective Leadership, and owns VolunteerYouthMinistry.com.

 Graduated from Point Loma Nazarene College in 1994, BA Religion